 Welcome to my faculty page!
-I am Assistant Professor of Educational Psychology in the Department of Secondary and Middle Grades Education at the Bagwell College of Education.
+I am Associate Professor of Educational Psychology in the Department of Secondary and Middle Grades Education at the Bagwell College of Education.

 Before I started working at Kennesaw State University, I taught middle school English/language arts in eastern Massachusetts from 2007-2013.
 I loved my work, but like so many early-career teachers, I suffered from burnout (see Ghanizadeh & Jahedizadeh, 2015 for one recent review) and ended up leaving the classroom.
 However, I knew I could never leave education.
 Instead, I packed up and moved to Texas, where I earned my Ph.D. in Educational Psychology from the University of Texas at Austin in 2018.